 Once you have compiled your translation file to

-.qm format and placed it in the resources folder, run OpenSesame with your new locale as described here.
+.qm format and placed it in the resources folder, run OpenSesame with your new locale as described at the top of this page.

 Send by e-mail

-Once you are satisfied with your translations, save the
+Once you are satisfied with your translations, send the translated

 Submit through GitHub